The Hermit

 The upright Hermit card suggests a time of inner reflection and finding your own truth.

-The reversal
+The Reversal

-It is a time to stop and think.
+It is time to stop and think.

 Card Design Process

-Perhaps every Tarot deck should have its ‘Christmas card’!
+Perhaps every Tarot deck should have its 'Christmas card'.

 Final Words

 The Hermit is a reminder to trust in yourself and seek answers from within before making any major decisions or changes in your life.
 If the answers are not there, take time to retreat and find your authentic inner voice.
-You will then come back with real targets, goals and an understanding of what success and failure means for you.